junglesta/shaman-blog/src/content/post/Ubud-state-of-mind.md

 ---
-title: "How i get the Ubud state of mind?"
+title: "How I get the Ubud state of mind?"
 description: "To get that Ubud state of mind, chill like a rice terrace in the Balinese sun.
 It's all about embracing the zen vibes and letting go of the rush-rush"
 publishDate: "01 sep 2023"
 tags: ["bali", "ubud", "yoga", "monkeys", "chill", "zen", "meditation"]